pwittchen/learning-kubernetes/README.md

 # learning kubernetes
 a repo created in order to learn the basics of kubernetes with my personal notes

+Kubernetes is an open-source container-orchestration system for automating application deployment, scaling, and management.

 installation
 ------------